yousefmohtady1/Customer_Churn_Prediction_and_Segmentation/README.md

 - A training and evaluation pipeline for churn prediction (RandomForest, XGBoost, LightGBM).
 - K-Means segmentation including churn probability as a clustering feature.
 - An interactive Streamlit dashboard for exploration and suggested retention actions.

+## Business Impact

+This project provides a dual approach to tackling customer churn.
+The predictive models enable proactive identification of individual customers at risk of churning, allowing for timely intervention.
+Simultaneously, the clustering analysis offers a strategic understanding of _why_ different customer segments churn, facilitating the development and implementation of highly tailored and cost-effective retention strategies.
+By understanding both _who_ is likely to churn and _which groups_ share common churn-driving characteristics, the business can optimize resource allocation and improve customer satisfaction and loyalty, ultimately reducing overall churn.

 ## Files & Key Components